 Career and technical education courses (i.e. AUT-112, LAN-111, etc.) may be free or offered at a reduced cost to dual credit students.

 Whether you attend Moraine Valley after your high school graduation, your Moraine Valley transcript reflects your dual credit courses and can be sent to any institution you attend.
 You can request an official transcript.
-If you want to look into where your credits will be accepted, contact Academic Advising to review transfer guides to four-year institutions or visit transfer.org.
+NOTE: verify that your grades are posted to the student portal prior to requesting a transcript.

 View Your Credits

 It’s easy to view the dual credit you have earned.
 Go to the MVConnect student portal.
-Use the Username Lookup to find your username.
+Use the Forgot your username option to find your username.
 Your password will be your 8-digit birth date (MMDDYYYY).
 Once you have signed onto the campus portal, look under Academic Profile for your transcript.
+Need help logging in?
+Contact the help desk at (708) 608-4357.

 - Contact your high school counselor for student eligibility and dual credit course offerings.

-- Complete Placement testing or submit appropriate ACT scores (if applicable)
+- Complete Placement testing or submit appropriate ACT/SAT/AP scores (if applicable) to your high school counselor.

 - The online dual credit application must be completed during registration period.
 (Contact your high school counselor or instructor for dates/deadlines)